RobinMaheshwary/OIBSIP/README.md

-# This Repository is for which I have project completed during my Virtual Internship in Data Science in Oasis Infobyte.
+# This Repository is for Projects which I have completed during my Virtual Internship in Data Science in Oasis Infobyte.